microsoft/playwright/docs/src/api/class-apiresponse.md

 Disposes the body of this response.
 If not called then the body will stay in memory until the context closes.

-## method: APIResponse.headers
+## async method: APIResponse.headers
 - returns: <[Object]<[string], [string]>>

 An object with all the response HTTP headers associated with this response.

-## method: APIResponse.headersArray
+## async method: APIResponse.headersArray
 - returns: <[Array]<[Object]>>
   - `name` <[string]> Name of the header.
   - `value` <[string]> Value of the header.

-An array with all the request HTTP headers associated with this response.
+An array with all the response HTTP headers associated with this response.
 Header names are not lower-cased.
 Headers with multiple entries, such as `Set-Cookie`, appear in the array multiple times.

 ## async method: APIResponse.json